Costco's Eternal Avocado Battles Food Waste

-ISSAQUAH (dpa-AFX) - Apeel Sciences, a Santa Barbara, California-based food-tech startup has invented an edible coating for vegetables and fruits, which the company claims will double the shelf life.
+ISSAQUAH (dpa-AFX) - Apeel Sciences, a Santa Barbara, California-based food-tech startup has invented an edible coating for vegetables and fruits the company claims will double the shelf life.

-Apeel Sciences longer-lasting avocados are available at every Costco and Harps Food Stores location in the US from Tuesday.
+Apeel Sciences longer-lasting avocados are available at Costco and Harps Food Stores locations in the Midwestern U.S. beginning Tuesday.

 Food suppliers can spray Edipeel on the produce before it ships to grocers.
 The company has developed Edipeel products for more than three dozen crops, including asparagus, peaches, lemons, pears, and nectarines.